ubaimutl/Plyph-IOS/README.md

 Choose the `Plyph` scheme and run it on an iPhone or iPad.
 The app and keyboard extension use an App Group and shared Keychain access group, so your signing team must support both entitlements.

-To create an unsigned IPA for sideloading:
+To create an ad-hoc-signed IPA for sideloading:

 ```sh
 ./scripts/build-ipa.sh